MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 across our cluster of computer.
 It makes all of the hard drives on our cluster to look like one giant file system.
 Not only that, it maintaince redundant copies of that data so if one of the computer get destroyed, it can recover from that automatically.
-That is the distributed data storage piece of Hadoop.Sitting on top of HDFS we have YARN (Yet Another Resource Negotiator): YARN is were the data processing is starting to comes to play.
+That is the distributed data storage piece of Hadoop.
+Sitting on top of HDFS we have YARN (Yet Another Resource Negotiator): YARN is were the data processing is starting to comes to play.
 YARN is basically the system that manages the resources on your computing cluster, it what decides what gets to run tests, what nodes are available for extra work, which nodes are not available. </p>